-Not all youth are taking steps to protect themselves from sexually transmitted diseases (STDs); 69% of sexually active students report using a condom the last time they had sex.
+Not all youth are taking steps to protect themselves from sexually transmitted diseases (STDs); 65% of sexually active students report using a condom the last time they had sex.
 The group least likely to use a condom the last time they had sex was sexually active students 17 years of age and older.
-Over a third (37%) of sexually active students in this region report having sex with three or more people in their lifetime.
-Seven percent of sexually active students report having sex with three or more people in the past three months.
+Nearly a third (32%) of sexually active students in this region report having sex with three or more people in their lifetime.
+Five percent of sexually active students report having sex with three or more people in the past three months.
 Multiple partners are known to increase the risk of acquiring an STD.
 The number of students who reported ever having had an STD was too small to report in this region.

-Twenty-seven percent of sexually active students said they used alcohol or drugs the last time they had sex.
-Males were more likely than females to have used alcohol or drugs the last time they had sex (29% vs. 25%).
+Thirty-four percent of sexually active students said they used alcohol or drugs the last time they had sex.
+Males were more likely than females to have used alcohol or drugs the last time they had sex (37% vs. 31%).
+Students aged 17 years or older were least likely to have used alcohol or drugs prior to their last sexual encounter.
 Use of drugs and alcohol has been shown to increase the risk of unprotected sex.